researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/README.md

 ## Preparation

-1) [Restore](https://www.janbasktraining.com/blog/restore-a-database-backup-from-sql/) the [backup of data](https://drive.google.com/drive/folders/1nc7Hu7kbPpavYrCMmCU5SEBlLlZTo5Fv) into Sql Server.
+1) Restore the [backup of data](https://drive.google.com/drive/folders/1nc7Hu7kbPpavYrCMmCU5SEBlLlZTo5Fv) into MS Sql Server.
 For each studied project there is a separate database.
 2) Copy the **configuration files** and **simulation.ps1** which are provided in the [replication package](https://github.com/CESEL/RelationalGit/tree/master/ReplicationPackage).
 3) Open and modify each configuration file to set the connection string.
 You need to provide the server address along with the credentials.
 Following snippet shows a sample of how connection string should be set.